mcneillbr/laravel-api/README.md

 >**The project needs a MySql database that is already set up and running.
 Configure the .env**

-#php  artisan  migrate
+$ php  artisan  migrate
 or
-#hp  artisan  migrate  --seed
+$ php  artisan  migrate  --seed

 In the root folder is the file PastelCollection.postman_collection.json, to be Used in Postman